sayakaminegishi/VClamp_Analysis_SayaMinegishi/README.md

 **"testscript_saya.m"** - example script that demonstrates how to use my scripts.

-### Original helper function scripts used by the main functions
+### Original helper function scripts used by the main functions:
 **"remove_transient.m** - FUNCTION for removing the initial transient in a specified trace (sweep).